christwopointoh/collectivo/docs/index.md

 Collectivo is a participatory membership platform and database for community projects.
 Through modular extensions, it can be customized and extended for the needs of different organizations.

-Collectivo provides built-in extensions for the management of memberships, emails, payments, and shifts.
-Further functionalities can be added through the integration of external services and the development of custom extensions.
+The platform can be used for the management of memberships, emails, payments, and shifts.
+Further functionalities can be added through the integration of external services as well as the development of custom extensions.

 This project is in an early stage of development.
 It is a collaboration of the Austrian cooperative [MILA Mitmach-Supermarkt](https://mila.wien/) and the IT collective [convive\*](http://convive.io/) - funded by the
 [AK Wien Digifonds](https://wien.arbeiterkammer.at/digifonds).

+## Contact

 If you are interested to use this software or contribute to development, please write to [info@collectivo.io](mailto:info@collectivo.io).